boss-net/.github/README.md

-# 👥 boss-net GitHub Meta Repository
+# 👥 BossNET GitHub Meta Repository

 Welcome to the **.github** repository of **boss-net** — the **Bangladesh Open Source Security Network**.